paulvangentcom/heartrate_analysis_python/README.md

 The module is licensed under the [GNU General Public License Version3, GPL-v3](https://opensource.org/licenses/GPL-3.0)

 ## Validation
 Initial results of the validation have been reported in [1, 2].
-Updates here are soon to follow once the papers are published.

 [1]van Gent, P., Farah, H., van Nes, N., & van Arem, B. (2018).
 Heart Rate Analysis for Human Factors: Development and Validation of an Open Source Toolkit for Noisy Naturalistic Heart Rate Data.
 In Proceedings of the 6th HUMANIST Conference (pp. 173–178).

-[2] van Gent, P. Van, Farah, H., Nes, N. Van, & Arem, B. Van. (manuscript submitted for publication).
-A Novel Heart Rate Algorithm for the Analysis of Noisy Signals.
+[2] van Gent, P., Farah, H., van Nes, N., & van Arem, B. (2019).
+HeartPy: A novel heart rate algorithm for the analysis of noisy signals.
+Transportation Research Part F: Traffic Psychology and Behaviour, 66, 368–378. https://doi.org/10.1016/j.trf.2019.09.015